AlexArcPy/python-for-gis-progression-path/README.md

 - to automate map production using `arcpy.mapping` with data-driven pages;
 - to manage .pdf files (eg. re-ordering, merging, splitting);
 - to export map document to various file formats such as .png and .pdf;
-- update text elements content in layout of map document
+- update text elements content in layout of map document;

 ### Python